 Teresa Cooper / TheDogPlace.org - November 8, 2009

-I read your article with great interest after my Dalmatian ate 16 grapes late afternoon yesterday when I dropped a bunch when collecting them off a grape vine in my garden which has never had any form of chemicals.
+I read your article with great interest after my Dalmatian ate grapes yesterday when I dropped a bunch while collecting them off a grape vine in my garden which has never had any form of chemicals.

 An American citizen doing his good deed informed me my dog has been poisoned much to my shock and distress.